 When a member has discharged personal liability for a mortgage loan, the Credit Union is not required to resume compliance with the live contact requirements.
 The Credit Union will resume compliance with the written notice requirements if the member has made any partial or periodic payment on the loan after the commencement of the member’s bankruptcy case.

 Member notification pursuant to the Fair Debt Collection Practices Act (FDCPA).
-If the Credit Union is subject to the FDCPA with respect to the member’s loan, they are exempt from:
+If the Credit Union is subject to the FDCPA with respect to the member’s loan, it is exempt from:

 The live contact requirements.

-If no loss mitigation option is available, or while any member on that mortgage loan is a debtor in bankruptcy (chapter 11), the written notice requirements.
+If no loss mitigation option is available, or while any member on that mortgage loan is a debtor in bankruptcy (Chapter 11), the written notice requirements.

-If the member is not a debtor in bankruptcy and there are loss mitigation options available, the Credit Union will comply with the below the written notice requirements with the following modifications:
+If the member is not a debtor in bankruptcy and there are loss mitigation options available, the Credit Union will comply with the written notice requirements below with the following modifications:

 The Credit Union will include a statement similar to the model language in the Regulation’s appendix that they may or intend to invoke a specified remedy of foreclosure.